vevenom/vevenom.github.io/_pages/about.md

 **Trying to understand the world in 3D**

 I am a postdoctoral researcher at École des Ponts ParisTech.
-I earned my PhD with distinction under the expert guidance of Professors Friedrich Fraundorfer and Vincent Lepetit.
+I earned my PhD with distinction at TU Graz under the expert guidance of Professors Friedrich Fraundorfer and Vincent Lepetit.
 My primary research interests revolve around the advancement of Deep Learning and Computer Vision methods within the field of 3D Scene Understanding.
 More precisely, my work delves into the exciting possibilities of creating digital twins for indoor environments, with a specific emphasis on the task of reconstructing 3D objects and structural elements in complex scenarios.
+Recently, I developed interests in applications of shape programs and shape program synthesis for applications in 3D scene understanding.

 ## 📜 News

+[August 2024] [Our implementation of PyTorchGeoNodes module][https://github.com/vevenom/pytorchgeonodes/tree/main] for parsing shape programs designed in Blender to differentiable PyTorch code is now public.
+I am aiming to release full algorithms and experiments on ScanNet in early 2025.

 [July 2024] I am now in Paris and looking forward to my next research adventures—and, of course, the boulangeries 😁 🥐☕.
 At École des Ponts ParisTech, I will continue working with Professor Vincent Lepetit and research procedural models \ shape programs \ structured language for applications in 3D scene understanding.
 I am very grateful to everyone at TU Graz, especially Professor Friedrich Fraundorfer, for helping me grow academically!